cicsdev/cics-event-consumer/README.md

 * A configured CICS Liberty JVM server, as described in topic [Configuring a Liberty JVM server](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.java.doc/JVMserver/config_jvmserver_liberty.html).

 To install or make changes to the application:
-* [IBM CICS Explorer](https://developer.ibm.com/mainframe/products/downloads/eclipse-tools/) 5.3.0.8, or above with features IBM CICS SDK for Java, and IBM CICS SDK for Servlet and JSP support
+* [IBM CICS Explorer](https://developer.ibm.com/mainframe/products/downloads/eclipse-tools/) 5.3.0.8, or above with features IBM CICS SDK for Java, and IBM CICS SDK for Servlet and JSP support.
 * Access to the Maven Central Repository to resolve dependencies.

 ## Installation